AlurienFlame/Honeycomb/README.md

 [Source code](https://github.com/AlurienFlame/honeycomb)

 #### What do the numbers mean?
-The bottom three numbers are cubic co-ordinates representing the hex's position.
+The bottom three numbers are cubic co-ordinates representing the hex's position in two dimensional space.

 Bottom left: X
 Bottom middle: Y